 CPU Isolation – Full dynticks internals – by SUSE Labs (part 2)

 This blog post is the second in a technical series by SUSE Labs team exploring Kernel CPU Isolation along with one of its core components: Full Dynticks (or Nohz Full).
-This follows up on part 1: CPU Isolation – Introduction.
+Here is the list of the articles for the series so far :

 We have just introduced the linux kernel timer tick, the role it plays within kernel internal state and service maintainance.
 Users of jitter-sensitive workloads may want to get rid of the stolen CPU cycles and CPU-cache trashing resulting from this high rate event.